 headshot

-M.S in Computer Science @ University of Pennsylvania
+Ph.D. in Computer Science @ The Ohio State University

 Hi!
-I am a second year Masters student majoring in Computer Science at University of Pennsylvania, where I have been doing research with Prof. Mark Yatskar.
+I am an incoming PhD student majoring in Computer Science at The Ohio State University, working with Prof. Srinivasan Parthasathy and Prof. Eric Fosler-Lussier.
+I completed my Masters in Computer Science at University of Pennsylvania, where I was grateful to be guided by Prof. Mark Yatskar.
 In the past, I have also had the opportunity to work with Prof. Ranjay Krishna and Prof. Maneesh Agrawala.
 I did my B.Tech in Computer Science from Veermata Jijabai Technological Institute (VJTI).
 My current research interests lie at the intersection of vision and language, which have been the focus of my past and current research experiences.

 As increasingly powerful deep learning models in vision and language emerge, fundamental questions like “What do the models actually learn?” and “What does the model base its predictions on?” still persist.
 My long-term research goal is to build a robust and reliable model that would be able to answer these questions.
 I wish to explore these two directions for it: